 If you’re a thrill seeker, the best time to visit is between September and October when the waves crash onto the bridges.
 Otherwise, the waters are beautifully still during the summer months.

-How long do I need?: Less than a day (8km)
+How long do I need?: 1 day (111km)

 4. Great Ocean Road — Melbourne to Melbourne (Australia)